 The contrast with my previous peaceful state magnified the anxiety cigarettes were supposed to cover up and buffer.
 I hated it!
 It robbed me of something that not only was I enjoying that morning: a stable state I yearned for from a much deeper place.
 I had to make a choice, so I decided that I would simply push my next cigarette as far as I could without forcing anything.
 The contrasting sensation remained so clear that I didn’t crave or smoke another cigarette ever again!
 Now, why was it such an easy, natural process?
 Because it emerged from within, by-passing the ego-mind.

 My decision didn’t require any effort and it unfolded almost magically.
 There was no forcing or doubting; there was no contradiction or struggle; there was no judgment or negative self-talk.
-There was a clear agreement between the different aspects of myself, thanks to the new habits I had committed to: a daily meditation practice, ongoing self-exploration, and the determination to honor my emotions and my process, no matter how uncomfortable they got.
+There was a clear agreement between the different aspects of myself, thanks to the new habits I had committed to: a daily meditation practice, an ongoing self-exploration, and the determination to honor my emotions and my process, no matter how uncomfortable they got.
 These acts of self-love paid off then, and have continued to do so to this day.

 Now, quitting cigarettes triggered a cleansing process I didn’t anticipate, in terms of my physical body, my environment, and my relationships, because they no longer matched the new person I was becoming.
 I didn’t know I was also letting go of things and people that resonated with the anxiety and lack of love my addiction was hiding.
 But I was glad to give it all up to experience greater emotional freedom.
 Here are a few simple guidelines to help you re-align your energy, so you too can start shedding dis-empowering habits.